junxit/us-congress-bills-115/metadata.md

 - 2018-02-15 — Senate amendment agreed to: Amendment SA 2042 agreed to in Senate by Unanimous Consent.
 - 2018-02-15 — Senate amendment proposed (on the floor): Amendment SA 2042 proposed by Senator Alexander for Senator Flake.(consideration: CR S1190; text: CR S1190)
 - 2018-02-15 — Senate amendment submitted
+- 2018-02-16 — Message on Senate action sent to the House.
+- 2018-02-20 — Received in the House.
+- 2018-02-20 — Referred to the House Committee on Veterans' Affairs.
+- 2018-02-20 — Referred to the Subcommittee on Health.